Born on December 25, 1971, Justin Trudeau is Canada’s 23rd Prime Minister, the Minister of Intergovernmental Affairs and the Minister of Youth.

-A teacher, father, advocate, and leader, Mr. Trudeau’s vision of our country is a place where everyone has a shot at success because we have the confidence and leadership to invest in Canadians.
+A teacher, father, and leader, Mr. Trudeau’s vision of our country is a place where everyone has a shot at success.

 His passion for public service and vision for Canada are shaped by his experiences and influences — his father, Pierre, and mother, Margaret; the Trudeau and Sinclair families; his roots in the East and West, French and English.